FRONTIERS Untangling the Mysteries of the SPINAL CORD

 “This could be a very novel therapeutic approach,” says Pfaff.
 “And if this ends up benefiting SMA and ALS, then maybe we need to think about microRNAs in other neurodegenerative diseases.”
 Right now, microRNA therapies are few and far between and mainly associated with tumor treatments.

-With the series of exciting developments in motor disease research over the last few years, Pfaff credits the progress to funders like the Marshall Foundation, who provide support for the high-end microscopic equipment that makes visualizing neurons more accessible.
+With the series of exciting developments in motor disease research over the last few years, Pfaff credits the progress to funders who provide support for the high-end microscopic equipment that makes visualizing neurons more accessible.
 Pfaff still has his microscope from when he was 7 years old in his office, worth around $5 and nestled in a brown case smaller than a shoebox.
 He contrasts that with the million-dollar microscopes he works with regularly.
 “The toys have gotten more expensive,” he says with a smile.
 But, if it means finding ways to help the hundreds of thousands of people with impaired spinal function, then the price is worth it.

 Support a legacy where cures begin.